Answers to the most popular questions we receive, they span a bunch of categories (it’s long, so scroll to what’s relevant to you):

 In late 2013, I was planning a trip to Budapest with a friend and the highest-rated activity in the city on TripAdvisor at the time was called “Claustrophilia.”
 The high rating and strange name warranted further investigation.
 It was a room escape and I fell in love with the concept.
 My friend and I immediately decided we were going to play.

 The next morning I woke up with this escape room thing on my mind and thought (because I am an entitled New Yorker), “If this exists in Budapest, there should be one in NYC.”
-There was, but just barely.
+There was one, but just barely.
 Escape the Room NYC had just opened the first location in the city.

-So, I asked a bunch of friends to come partake in a mysterious event that would last about 90 minutes, and cost $28 per person… but I would only tell them what we were doing if they truly needed to know.
+So, I asked a bunch of friends to partake in a mysterious event that would last about 90 minutes, and cost $28 per person… but I would only tell them what we were doing if they truly needed to know.
 9 of the 11 friends who participated did so without knowing what we were doing until we were in the elevator.

 Lisa’s Origin Story:

-David and I first met, in a bar in Hoboken, NJ, three days after David played his first room.
+David and I first met, in a bar in Hoboken, NJ, three days after David had played his first room.
 He told me about this puzzle room game he had played over the weekend, and I thought it sounded like a ton of fun… he asked for my number.

 I didn’t play my first room until a few months after that.
 (It took some time for more games to open in Manhattan in the early days.)
 My first room was also the outing where I met most of David’s closest friends.
 We didn’t realize how high pressure that was until we were en route.
 I literally solved nothing until I solved the final puzzle.